-A Commercial license allows a license owner to use our fonts commercially, and it also covers any designers or agencies using the fonts on their behalf.
-(If you’re licensing fonts for yourself or your own company, you are the license owner.
+A Commercial license allows a licensee to use our fonts commercially, and it also covers any designers or agencies using the fonts on their behalf.
+(If you’re licensing fonts for yourself or your own company, you are the licensee.
 If you’re a designer or agency, it’s your client.)

-This license is priced according to the number of employees of the license owner (not just the number of people using the fonts), and covers all formats — no paying extra for webfonts or add-ons.
-It includes OTF, WOFF and WOFF2 files.
+This license is priced according to the total size of the licensee (not just the number of people using the fonts).

-This license lets you use our full desktop fonts in non-commercial projects — trials, personal projects, and student work.
+This license lets you use our full desktop fonts for testing, student work, and for producing design proposals for clients (even if this would normally be a commercial application).
 It’s priced at a fixed rate and includes the complete OTF files.

 The price of our fonts is based on a single metric: the size of the company licensing them.
-Small companies pay less, and big companies pay more, regardless of how many people are working with the font files — because the value a font can provide depends more on who it’s used for than who it’s used by.
+Small companies pay less, and big companies pay more, regardless of how many people are working with the font files.

 This also means there’s only one number you need to know about your client to determine the cost of a license.
 There’s no need to predict how many of their staff will be installing the fonts, or track their website’s traffic over time.

 Yes.
 If you’ve already bought a Non-Commercial license for a font, we can give you a discount on a Commercial license equal to whatever amount you’ve already paid.
 Please get in touch to arrange this.

 You can use our Non-Commercial license for student work — equivalent to an 80% discount — or trial fonts, which are free (albeit with a limited character set).

 If you’re working on a live brief for a commercial client, remember that only the client needs to buy a license.